 How is my privacy and that of my baby protected if I donate to a public cord blood bank?

-After the maternal infectious disease markers are tested, if there is a positive result, the cord blood bank is mandated by law, in some instances, to notify you and the State Public Health department.
+The mother and baby’s information are kept strictly confidential.
+Your identities are never associated with the release of a cord blood unit for transplantation.
+After the maternal samples are tested, if there is a positive infectious disease result, the cord blood bank would be mandated by law to notify you and the State Public Health department.